Tiggax/zakljucna_naloga/src/sec/uvod/3. num metode.typ

 $<general_ode>

 where $F$ is the given function.
-@ODE can be expressed in implicitly like in @general_ode or in explicitly form like
+@ODE can be expressed in implicitly like in @general_ode or in explicit form like
 $
 F(x, y(x),y'(x), dots, y^((n-1))(x)) = y^((n))
 $

-They differ from Partial differential equations in the number of variables. @ODE[s]  derivatives are taken only in respect to one variable, where as partial differential equations depend on several independent variables.
+They differ from Partial differential equations in the number of variables. @ODE[s]  derivatives are taken only in respect to one variable, whereas partial differential equations depend on several independent variables.

 == First order differential equations